cakePhone/OreoSearchPage/README.md

   - Accent color for text and components
   - Background page color

-+ 4 search engines and counting:
++ 5 search engines and counting:
   - Google
   - DuckDuckGo
   - Bing
   - Brave
+  - Ecosia

++ Greetings!
+The page will gladly greet you.
+Set your username in the settings!

 To request features, open an issue or contact me:
 + Telegram: https://t.me/OrioOreo